SebRinnebach/lettersfromdad/lettersfromdad.md

 4. Think about your dreams when you were little.
 Sometimes our younger selves knew what we really wanted before the world told us otherwise.

-5. And maybe most importantly: Try new things!
-You might discover desires you never knew you had.
+5. Explore your curiosity!
+Follow your interests, even if they seem unusual.
+You might uncover passions you never knew existed.

 <br>